Marcel Carné

 Marcel Albert Carné ([maʁsɛl albɛʁ kaʁne]; 18 August 1906 – 31 October 1996) was a French film director.
-A key figure in the poetic realism movement, Carné's best known films include Port of Shadows (1938), Le Jour Se Lève (1939), The Devil's Envoys (1942) and Children of Paradise (1945), the last of which has been cited as one of the greatest films of all time.
+A key figure in the poetic realism movement, Carné's best known films include Port of Shadows (1938), Le Jour Se Lève (1939), Les Visiteurs du Soir (1942) and Children of Paradise (1945); the latter has been cited as one of the great films of all time.

 Biography

 Born in Paris, France, the son of a cabinet maker whose wife died when their son was five, Carné began his career as a film critic, becoming editor of the weekly publication, Hebdo-Films, and working for Cinémagazine and Cinémonde between 1929 and 1933.
 In the same period he worked in silent film as a camera assistant with director Jacques Feyder.
-By age 25, Carné had already directed his first short film, Nogent, Eldorado du dimanche (1929).
+By age 25, Carné had already directed Nogent, Eldorado du dimanche (1929), his first short film.
 He assisted Feyder (and René Clair) on several films through to La kermesse héroïque (1935).

 Feyder accepted an invitation to work in England for Alexander Korda, for whom he made Knight Without Armour (1937), but made it possible for Carné to take over his project, Jenny (1936), as its director.
 The film marked the beginning of a successful collaboration with surrealist poet and screenwriter Jacques Prévert.
 This collaborative relationship lasted for more than a dozen years, during which Carné and Prévert created their best remembered films.
-Together, they were involved in the poetic realism film movement of fatalistic tragedies; Ginette Vincendeau said that "the movement’s greatest classics are probably Marcel Carné’s Le Quai des brumes in 1938 and Le Jour Se Lève in 1939."
+Together, they were involved in the poetic realism film movement of fatalistic tragedies; Ginette Vincendeau said that "the movement's greatest classics are probably Marcel Carné's Le Quai des brumes in 1938 and Le Jour Se Lève in 1939."